 There is a wide range of degree combinations available, which are taught through four colleges:

 The university offers a huge range of undergraduate courses and is a centre for excellence in many areas, from languages and cultural studies to engineering and biological sciences.
-The flexibility of the arts, social sciences and science degrees means that students can study several subjects before choosing an honours specialism at the end of their second year.
-Many Glasgow students have the opportunity to study part of their degree abroad.
+With over 700 flexible degree combinations available, students can study several subjects before choosing an honours specialism at the end of their second year.
+Many Glasgow students have the opportunity to study part of their degree abroad in their second or third year.

 Facilities and Services

-University facilities and services are extensive and include: two student unions, Glasgow University and Queen Margaret Unions; a 25 metre swimming pool; indoor and outdoor sporting facilities; a sports shop; various catering outlets; a careers service; counselling services; a student services enquiry team; over 250 clubs and societies; an extensive library and an IT helpdesk.
-There are also 6 student residences close to campus.
+University facilities and services are extensive and include: two student unions, Glasgow University and Queen Margaret Unions; a 25 metre swimming pool; a sauna and steam room; indoor and outdoor sporting facilities; a sports shop; SkyTrak golf simulator; accommodation services; various catering outlets; a careers service; counselling services; over 50 sports clubs from American football to wakeboarding; an extensive library; and an IT helpdesk.

 Ranking